Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Interpretation Analysis

-\\ \textbf{Insight similarity distance} From the \textsc{Stock2vec}, we obtain the 32-dimensional vector for each stock.
-To reveal the insights from similarity distance, we sort the pair-wise distance between the stocks in ascending order.
-We sample two pairs of stocks from the first 1$\%$ percentile and last 1$\%$ percentile and show their cumulative return in the testing duration.
-In Figure~\ref{fig:small}, WLY is Wuliangye Yibin Company and Moutai is Kweichow Moutai company.
-Both companies are famous in liquid supplement.
-We can see that two stocks exhibit quite similar trends for cumulative return.
-In Figure~\ref{fig:large}, Sinopec is one of the biggest petrol company, and Greatwall computer is an IT company.
-It shows that two stocks with big distance are in opposite trends.

-\myparab{Visualizing learned stock embedding.} As depicted in Figure~\ref{fig:final_tsne}, we use a two-dimensional t-SNE embedding~\cite{maaten2008visualizing} from our final stock representation to assess the interpretation of the universe of stocks.
+\myparab{Visualizing Learned Stock Embedding.} As depicted in Figure~\ref{fig:tsne_stock}, we use t-SNE~\cite{maaten2008visualizing} on our final stock representation to assess the interpretation of the universe of stocks.
 Each dot represents a stock, and the color denotes the largest sector from Barra~\cite{fabozzi2011theory} associated with the given stock, while the text annotations represent the detailed stock categories.
-For comparison, Figure~\ref{fig:raw_tsne} shows the t-SNE scatterplot from GloVe, with the same t-SNE parameters.
-It confirms our intuition that an interpretable representation cannot simply be learned only by running GloVe on the co-occurrence matrix, while our end-to-end model learns the interpretable stock representations that are well aligned with the Barra sectors in the Chinese market.
+It shows that our \textsc{\modelname} learns the interpretable stock representations that are well aligned with the Barra sectors.

+\myparab{News Interpretation. } To understand the news predictive ability, we track back the news from two groups in the test dataset.
+We focus the samples within the smallest $5\%$ and the samples within the largest $5\%$ errors based on Equation~\ref{loss_main}.
+We extract the corresponding news and show the detailed results in Figure~\ref{fig:news_class}.
+We focus on the demonstrative news from these two groups of samples.
+One can see that the news in the high accuracy group contains significant events with predictive ability, while the news in the low accuracy group mainly has no apparent influence on the stock forecast.

+\myparab{Temporal Attention Explanation. } Next, we show the overall attention weights from the testing data set in Table~\ref{tlb:attention_weight} when we use the past 5 days' historical data.
+The hyperparameter 5 is set by the performance in the validation dataset.
+The recent days have larger weights indicating the recent days play more significant roles in the prediction.

 \bgroup

 \egroup